 Debt consolidation can be done in a number of ways.
 The basic idea is to replace some or all of your payments with a single regular payment, which most people find easier to manage.
 You could even end up paying less due to a lowered interest rate.

 The beauty of this type of agreement is the fact that everything is put together into one payment, which not only saves you the headache of paying separate repayments all at different times, but it allows you to be much more organised in your financial situation.

-Important facts about debt consolidation
+Important facts about consolidating debt

 Pay back less or lowered repayments but never both